Ghalan R. Nadeau Jr. Obituary (2021) Post-Star

 After his Navy service, he furthered his education attending colleges in Montana and Colorado, earning a Bachelor's Degree in Wildlife Biology.
 He loved to travel the world and even to the extent of backpacking 150 miles in Asia.
 His hobbies included racing sports cars, hunting, fishing, and hiking.
 Ghalan was a man of many trades but his passion was logging with his brothers, Joe and Dan at DeMars Logging.

-Those left to remember him are his mother, Lisa Ackley; father, Ghalan, Sr.; step-mother, Elizabeth Nadeau; his step-brother and best friend, Joe DeMars and his fiance, Sybile; his siblings: Michelyn, Dustin, Elyza, and Lindsey Nadeau, Alison Marchetti, Ginny, Danny Ackley, Jr., and Danielle Prosser; his girlfriend, Jacki; maternal grandmother, Mary Washburn; step-father, Danny Ackley; nephews: Korey Bartholomew, Malachi, Trevor, Austin Prosser, and Daniel Ackley; great-niece, Ryan Prosser; as well as four aunts; three uncles; his beloved dog, Molly; and an uncountable amount of cousins and friends.
+Those left to cherish Ghalan's memory are, the love of his life, Jackie Lyn Winchell and her son Asher; his mother Lisa (Walker) Ackley; his father, Ghaland R. Nadeau Sr.; stepmother, Elizabeth Nadeau; his second father, Danny Ackley, Sr.; his second mother, Gail Parker and her husband Phil; his maternal grandmother, Mary Washburn; "brother" and best friend, Joe DeMars and his fiance, Sybile; his siblings: Michelyn, Dustin, Elyza, and Linsey Nadeau, Alison Marchetli, Ginny, Danny (Brenda) Ackley, Jr., Danielle (Art) Prosser, Courtney (Darryl) Prosser; nephews: Korey Bartholomew, Malachi, Trevor, and Austin Prosser, Daniel and Nolan Ackley; nieces: Zoey Johnson, Jasmyn Prosser, Kiana, Dakota, Brooklyn and Brianna Cornell, and Lettie Ackley; great-niece, Ryan Marie Prosser; as well as four aunts; and three uncles.
+Also, his beloved dog, Molly; and an uncountable amount of cousins and friends.

 Friends may call on Ghalan's family from 11:00 a.m. to 2:00 p.m., Thursday, September 16, 2021 at Alexander Funeral Home, 3809 Main St., Warrensburg.